Present and past projects

 Together with Melanie Dammhahn (University of Münster) and several students, I am investigating which characteristics of the urban matrix predict changes in the small mammal community in Münster and surroundings.

-Together with collaborators Herman Pontzer (Duke University), Olivia Petritz and Julie Balko (vets at NC State University), I am investigating whether Eastern gray squirrels (Sciurus carolinensis) from urban and rural environments differ in body mass and health parameters such as blood lipids, glucose, liver values, hematology and blood biochemistry (manuscript in revision at Urban Ecosystems).
+Together with collaborators Herman Pontzer (Duke University), Olivia Petritz and Julie Balko (vets at NC State University), I studied seasonal changes in health parameters of urban Eastern gray squirrels (Sciurus carolinensis).
+We found little seasonal variation in body mass and health parameters such as blood lipids, glucose, liver values, hematology and blood biochemistry (this research is published in Urban Ecosystems).

 Comfortably numb?
 Does urbanization change grey squirrel stress levels?